-- Recruited a (dedicated) Communications Officer who will be able to support and foster public awareness as well as have the potential to improve information methods, content and distribution. - Employment of different communication tools and channels have been used to reach diverse target groups with regards to DFES emergency alerts.
+- Recruited a (dedicated) Communications Officer who will be able to support and foster public awareness as well as have the potential to improve information methods, content and distribution. - Different communication tools and channels have been used to reach diverse target groups with regards to DFES emergency alerts.